zerotoxicity/Defi-Portfolio-Rebalancer/README.md

 **Upon logging in and waiting for a minute, yet no pools are displayed.**

-Check the first terminal, if the error is regarding invalid block tag.
-Reset Hardhat Account #0, using the [guide](https://support.metamask.io/hc/en-us/articles/360015488891-How-to-reset-an-account).
+Check the first terminal, if the error is regarding invalid block tag - Reset Hardhat Account #0, using the [guide](https://support.metamask.io/hc/en-us/articles/360015488891-How-to-reset-an-account).
 <br/><br/><br/>
 **When transactions are not going through due to invalid nonce**